jdtsmith/ultra-scroll-mac/README.md

 (package-vc-install '(ultra-scroll-mac :vc-backend Git :url  "https://github.com/jdtsmith/ultra-scroll-mac"))
 ```

 move to the final paren, and `C-x C-e`.
+Installation is then simple:

 ``` commonlisp
 (use-package ultra-scroll-mac